GStipick/alamoTechnicalTest/README.md

 # Installation

+1. Clone the repo
-1. Clone the repo, and ensure you have `node.js`
+1. Ensure you have `node.js` version 9+s
-2. Move to the root directory of the project
+1. Move to the root directory of the project
-3. Run `npm install` or `yarn install` (if you have yarn)
+1. Run `npm install` or `yarn install` (if you have yarn)
-4. Run the following commands below!
+1. Run the following commands below!

 # Available Scripts